West3D-Printing/Milo/Readme.md

 # Pi setup

-- Instructions for setting up a system-wide onscreen keyboard on Bookwork based systems can be found at https://forums.raspberrypi.com/viewtopic.php?t=358147
+- Instructions for setting up a system-wide onscreen keyboard on Bookworm based systems can be found at https://forums.raspberrypi.com/viewtopic.php?t=358147